What’s so special about qualifying for Boston?

 How to Run Your BQ

-Run Your BQ is a system, not just random training tactics, to help you accomplish something huge.
-2012 is the Year of Stretch Goals and a perfect time for you to start a complete process for going step by step through marathon training.
+You need a more comprehensive system, not just random training tactics, to help you accomplish something huge.
+Now is the perfect time for you to start a complete process for going step by step through marathon training.

 What makes me excited about this program is that I’ve scoured all the books and the internet (yes, the ENTIRE internet) looking for the best marathon plans.
 And unfortunately, they are few and far between.